 The real answer is probably a combination of one or more of the above.

 These deaths, while rare, reinforce the fact that the BSA swim test can, for some adults, be a challenging test of their fitness and skill level, possibly being the most challenging physical activity in which an adult leader participates while at summer camp.
-The swim test should not be a test of the physical condition of an adult leader, but many times it may be.
+The swim test should not be a test of the physical condition of an adult leader, but for many it probably is!

 What is the takeaway from such tragedies?